 Ford was first with circular tail lights in the late 1950s.
 To differentiate themselves from Ford, when Chevy traveled the same styling path - instead of enormous, singular lenses they went with a triple set up.
 And the best of the breed has to be the '63 Impalas.
 Housed in a metallic finish panel spanning the entire rear, the lights protrude from metallic housings with chromed rings at their outer extremity.
 Four of the six lenses are integrated with the boot lid so with lights on, owners could open the boot to bounce red warning beacons off the clouds.
 I'm kidding - but rear ends on full sized carts don't get much cooler than the '63 Impala.

-Okay, the most iconic Mustang tail lights are the cute items from the first model, but Ford went one better with the second gen: six individual, chrome edged, intricately curved lenses.
-The way these lights integrate in to the curved rear panel is perfection, and they look like they mean business when lit up.
-When you factor in the ultra cool gas cap, under bumper backup lights, and optional chrome exhaust tips peeking out from their cutouts - rear ends don't get much prettier than that on the 1967 Fastback - a styling masterpiece.
+Arguably the more iconic Mustang tail lights are the stylish units from the first model, but Ford went one better with the second gen introduced in 1967: six individual concave lenses housed within chrome bezels.
+The way these lights integrate in to the curved rear valance enhances the overall rear aspect, and look even better when lit up.
+When you factor in the race inspired hinged gas cap, under bumper backup lights, and optional chrome exhaust tips peeking out from cutouts - rear ends don't get much prettier than that on the 1967 Fastback - a styling tour de force.